JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/WiFi/sketch).

 We see how B and C can hear each other, so when B has a message to send, it knows to wait until C is done.
-But we see how when A and B both need to send, there is a collision, as they can't hear each other.
+But when A and C both need to send, there is a collision, as they can't hear each other.
 WiFi works better when all the devices can hear all the other devices.
 If you find your router running slow due to this issue, known as the Hidden Node problem, there is an additional setting you can turn on in your router, known as RTS/CTS, which we explore next.

 ### Hidden nodes